sohamsawant-github/PyGames/README.md

-# PyGame
+# PyGames

-This a objective based game made using python for beginner's.
+This is a series of beginner's python games.